Michigan State students march for sexual assault survivors

 She also wanted new officials who "won't let stuff like this continue or happen at all."

-The march was planned earlier this week to demand that MSU President Lou Anna Simon step down, but after her resignation, organizers said the march should go on as a call for more change from the university and to show love for the victims.
+The march was planned earlier this week to demand that Simon step down, but after her resignation, organizers said the march should go on as a call for more change from the university and to show love for the victims.

-"This Friday we will continue to support the survivors of sexual assault, and for essential change to prevent future neglect of women and girls," they said on Facebook.
+People attending the rally were encouraged to fill out a postcard with the salutation of "Dear Enabler (blank)" and to send it to a member of the board of trustees.

-People attending the rally also will be encouraged to fill out a postcard with the salutation of "Dear Enabler (blank)" and to send it to a member of the board of trustees.
+After an hour of speeches, the large crowd marched toward the university's administration building.
+Along the 2-mile route they chanted, "Hey, ho, the board's gotta go" and "Me too, MSU!"

-Former Michigan State gymnast Lindsey Lemke tweeted a picture of herself at the campus landmark called the Rock, where the march will start.
+Earlier Lemke tweeted a picture of herself at the Rock.
 The boulder had been painted white with the words "Thank you" and "#timesupmsu" written in teal.

 "THANK YOU SPARTAN NATION FOR YOUR CONTINUOUS SUPPORT!
 Never in my wildest dreams did I think I would have this much support from my fellow Spartans or have this big of an impact on so many people.
 You guys inspire me!!," Lemke wrote, though it was unclear when in the past few days the photo was taken.